sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hardware-and-software-requirements-for-sharepoint-hybrid.md

 ### Certificate requirements

-This section describes the certificates you'll need to configure a inbound connectivity from Microsoft 365 to SharePoint Server.
+This section describes the certificates you need to configure an inbound connectivity from Microsoft 365 to SharePoint Server.

 #### About the Secure Channel SSL certificate